heseltime/php-myseql-pv-assistance/doc/readme.md

 ![image](https://github.com/heseltime/php-myseql-pv-assistance/assets/66922223/c25edf32-95a6-47ed-8325-3312e5df2b67)

 The main application-UI is the form for submission, for admins it is a simple UI allowing status updates and data manipulation (accepted or rejected, optionally notes).
+There is also a token-protected area for getting the latest version of the application, for the applicant.

 ### Architecture